-Location Reason for visit What you did as a result Ogilvy Court Care Home - DMP Healthcare from the residents about their experiences of living in the homes, and to find out more about challenges faced by residents and staff after discharge from hospital.
-A collective report was developed brining together the views of comment.
-Three received recommendations for improvements received their feedback and an opportunity to Meera House, 146-150 Stag Lane, Kingsbury, London, NW9 0QR received recommendations for Riverview Lodge, Birchen Grove, Kingsbury, London, NW9 8SE taff after discharge from A collective report volume developed brining Ve collected experiences Willesden Court, 3 Garnet Road, London, NW10 9HX from residents, staff, management, family/friends and relatives.
-The visits were conducted so that patients and staff were empowered to speak up if things were not working adequately. four care homes on hospital discharge which led to a bigger project to support improvements in hospital discharge.
+Location Reason for visit What you did as a result Ogilvy Court Care Home - DMP Healthcare The aim of the visits were both to collect feedback from the residents about their experiences of living in the homes, and to find out more about challenges faced by residents and staff after discharge from hospital.
+We collected experiences from residents, staff, management, family/friends and relatives.
+The visits were conducted so that patients and staff were empowered to speak up if things were not working adequately. both to collect feedback received their feedback received their feedback and an opportunity to Meera House, 146-150 Stag Lane, Kingsbury, London, NW9 0QR comment.
+Three received recommendations for improvements A collective report was developed brining together the views of all Riverview Lodge, Birchen Grove, Kingsbury, London, NW9 8SE Willesden Court, 3 Garnet Road, London, NW10 9HX management, family/friends and relatives.
+The visits were conducted so that patients and staff were empowered to speak up if things were four care homes on hospital discharge which led to a bigger project to support improvements in hospital discharge.